openlegend/core-rules/core/SRD.md

 -   Prescience vs. Resolve (Special)

-**Description:** Either through innate extrasensory perception or a special conduit such as a computer terminal, a bubbling cauldron, or a crystal ball, you see can view the target from a distance. \newline
+**Description:** Either through innate extrasensory perception or a special conduit such as a computer terminal, a bubbling cauldron, or a crystal ball, you can view the target from a distance. \newline

 **Effect:** You can scry on a person or area that you are familiar with.
 The